DavidsonLabCHOP/Xon/README.md

-# Xon
+## Xon
-Analysis tools generated as a part of the "Regulated control of gene therapies by drug induced splicing" publication.
+Analysis tools generated as a part of the **Regulated control of gene therapies by drug induced splicing" Monteys et al., Nature (2021)** publication.